Nicholas-Bartelo/Bartelo-ANGSD-Final-Project/README.md

 8. Explains library protocol used

+9. Explains why it is necessary to use stranded flags to get more accurate results for featureCounts when having stranded reads.

 ### Resources

 1. King, Aileen J F. “The Use of Animal Models in Diabetes Research.”
 British Journal of Pharmacology, Blackwell Publishing Ltd, June 2012, www.ncbi.nlm.nih.gov/pmc/articles/PMC3417415/#:~:text=Although%20rats%20and%20mice%20are,to%20develop%20obesity%20in%20captivity.